Five Facts You Likely Never Knew About ‘Miami Vice’

 2.)
 The show helped make Miami the city it is today.
 “Miami Vice” changed the face of the the city in which it was based.
 Aside from boosting tourism heavily, “Vice” literally repainted the town.

-Executive producer Michael Mann loved the mix of bright pastel colors that would be the signature of the show’s fashion and style.
+Executive producer Michael Mann loved the mix of bright pastel colors that became the signature of the show’s fashion and style.
 However, many historic buildings in the backgrounds of shots were old, rundown and made up of plain beige colors.

 The producers of the show ended up working with the Miami Design Preservation League (MDPL) to help redesign and beautify buildings that had been ignored for years.